YJIT: Support Microsoft x86 calling convention

 alignment.
 YJIT will also need to supply unwinding info through

-Updated by maximecb (Maxime Chevalier-Boisvert) 11 months ago
+Updated by maximecb (Maxime Chevalier-Boisvert) almost 2 years ago

 Supporting Windows is in the plans, but as my colleagues have said it's fairly tricky as it could add a fair bit of complexity in several places.
 We're hoping to potentially migrate the YJIT codebase to Rust, which would give us more tools to manage the complexity, and could facilitate a project like this.